Goldman’s trading revenue slumps

 The lender’s return on equity was 8.7 per cent.
 Analysts typically like to see a bank produce returns of at least 10 per cent to meet its cost of capital.

-Goldman has been working to cut its reliance on trading and shift to more stable businesses like investment management.
-That division generated revenue of $1.53-billion, up 13 per cent from the year-ago quarter.

-Shares of Goldman, a Dow component, fell 0.6 per cent in premarket trading.
+Shares of Goldman, a Dow component, were down 0.6 per cent in premarket trading.

-The stock is the worst performing among the six large U.S. banks.
+The stock has been the worst performing among shares of the six large U.S. banks.
 Up to Monday’s close, it had lost 4.3 per cent in value this year, significantly underperforming the broader S&P 500 Financial Index, which has gained 6.7 per cent.

 The company’s arch rival Morgan Stanley is expected to report results on Wednesday.Report Typo/Error